 Converse's Airtable integration allows you to easily build workflows that can retrieve, search and even update database records held in Airtable, all without writing any code.

-Once you have your account, and created your first table, from the main Converse Dashboard, go into 'Plugins' and search for 'Airtable', and select it.
+Within your Airtable account, once you have created your first table, from the main Converse Dashboard, go into 'Plugins' and search for 'Airtable', and select it.

 You will need to then enter your API Key, App Name, and the name of the table.